 We began the blog, Without Envy, years ago to share our journey of raising a child with Type One Diabetes to live life to the fullest.
 At the time, writing helped us to navigate this new normal and it served to guide us along in what had become a very foreign and frightening world.
 Eventually, like the pilgrims we were, we found others on the road and in sharing our stories we discovered that though life could be, at times, a real motherfucker, we could all be doing more to live life better, longer, with less.
 Wherever we are.

 Our daughter is older now and so are we.
 With the scrutiny of every day of the past decade behind us, our hope with this newsletter is to encourage everyone everywhere to age with more intention and to find in themselves the means to live authentically and realize their own audacious self.

 We know it takes work.
 It takes cutting through the bullshit we’re taught about life and living and while we don’t have all the answers—living well is not one-size-fits all—we do feel we are proof it can be done.
 You can live a less miserable, more meaningful live.

 You just have to learn to live without envy.

 p.s.
-If you are here and you'd like to read more of our experience raising a child with type one diabetes to live life without envy please stay tuned as we hope to have those posts republished soon.
+If you are here and you'd like to read more of our experience raising a child with type one diabetes to live life without envy please click here.